HenestrosaDev/ios-interview-questions/README.md

 	<details>
 		<summary>Answer</summary>

 	I would use the `AVAudioPlayer` class in Swift.
-It's designed for playing audio files from your app bundle or file system.
-It supports formats like `.mp3`, `.wav`, `.m4a`, etc. and allows control over playback (play, pause, stop)
+It's designed for playing audio files from an app bundle or the file system.
+It supports formats such as `.mp3`, `.wav`, `.m4a`, etc. and allows control over playback (play, pause, and stop).

 	Here's an example code snippet that shows how to play a sound file named `mySoundFile.mp3` from the app's main bundle: